teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >
 > The study utilized a **freshwater strain** of Ectocarpus and a **marine strain** for comparative analysis.
 The algae were cultured in media with varying salinities, prepared by diluting natural seawater or adding NaCl.
 The algae were acclimated to these conditions before extraction.
 >
 > The six samples used in this training were analyzed by GC-MS (low resolution instrument).
 A marine strain raised in sea water media (2 replicates) and freshwater strains raised in either 5% or 100% sea water media (2 replicates each).
-[Dataset available on Zenodo](https://zenodo.org/records/16538501/)
+[Dataset available on Zenodo](https://zenodo.org/records/16538501)
 >
 {: .details}

-To process the GC-MS data, we can use several tools. **XCMS** ({% cite Smith2006 %}) is a general R package for untargeted metabolomics profiling.
+To process the GC-MS data, we can use several tools.
+One of these is  **XCMS** ({% cite Smith2006 %}) it's a general R package for untargeted metabolomics profiling.
 It can be used for any type of mass spectrometry acquisition (centroid and profile) or resolution (from low to high resolution), including FT-MS data coupled with a different kind of chromatography (liquid or gas).
 Because of the generality of packages like **XCMS**, several other packages have been developed to use the functionality of **XCMS** for optimal performance in a particular context.
 The R package **metaMS** ({% cite Wehrens2014 %}) does so for the field of GC-MS untargeted metabolomics.
 One of the goals of **metaMS** was to set up a simple system with few user-settable parameters, capable of handling untargeted metabolomics experiments.
 In this tutorial we use **XCMS** to detect chromatographic peaks within our samples.
 Once we have detected them, they need to be deconvoluted into mass spectra representing chemical compounds.
 For that, we use **metaMS** functions.
 To normalize the retention time of deconvoluted spectra in our sample, we compute the retention index using Alkane references and a dedicated function of **metaMS**.
 Finally, we identify detected spectra by aligning them with a database of known compounds.
-This can be achieved using an in-house built database in the common MSP format (`.msp`) (used in the NIST MS search program for example), resulting in a table of identified compounds.
+This can be achieved using an in-house built database in the common MSP format (`.msp`) (used in the NIST MS search program for example), resulting in a table of annotated compounds.

-<details-title>MSP files </details-title>
-> MSP (Mass Spectrum Peak) file is a text file structured according to the NIST MSSearch spectra format.
-MSP is one of the generally accepted formats for mass spectral libraries (or collections of unidentified spectra, so called spectral archives), and it is compatible with lots of spectra processing programs (MS-DIAL, NIST MS Search, AMDIS, matchms, etc.).
-It can contain one or more mass spectra, which are split by an empty line.
-The individual spectra essentially consist of two sections: metadata (such as name, spectrum type, ion mode, retention time, and the number of m/z peaks) and peaks, consisting of m/z and intensity tuples.
->
-> **Example of an MSP file entry:**
-> ```
-> Name: Biomarker1
-> Retention_time: 5.23
-> Num Peaks: 3
-> 43  100
-> 57  80
-> 71  60
-> ```
->
-> For more details, you can view an [example MSP file here](https://zenodo.org/records/16538501/files/W4M0004_database_small.msp).
-{: .details}
+{: .text-justify}

 > <comment-title></comment-title>
 > In Galaxy other GC-MS data processing workflows are available and may be of interest for more advanced Galaxy users [Link](https://training.galaxyproject.org/training-material/topics/metabolomics/)]

 {: .comment}

 > <agenda-title></agenda-title>